wallarm/product-documentation/docs/latest/admin-en/monitoring/working-with-grafana.md

     2. The name of the `collectd` plugin that provides a specific value.
 For this metric, the plugin is `curl_json`.
     3. The name of the plugin instance.
 For this metric, the name is `wallarm_nginx`.
     4. The type of value.
 For this metric, the type is `gauge`.
     5. The name of value.
-For this metric, the name is `attacks`.
+For this metric, the name is `abnormal`.

 ### Further Actions